dom1torii/yet-another-server-picker/README.md

 # Yet Another Server Picker

-YASP is a TUI tool that allows you to choose CS2 servers you want to play on with ease.
+YASP - Cross-platform TUI tool that allows you to select which CS2 servers you want to play on by blocking IPs of unwanted servers in your firewall.

 ## How it works

-It takes relays from https://api.steampowered.com/ISteamApps/GetSDRConfig/v1?appid=730 and allows you to select relays you want.
-After you made your choice and chose "Block relays you don't want", it uses firewall rules (using iptables on linux and netsh on windows) to block servers you didn't choose.
+YASP fetches relays from https://api.steampowered.com/ISteamApps/GetSDRConfig/v1?appid=730 and allows you to select relays you want or don't want.
+After you made your choice and chose "Block servers you don't want", it creates firewall rules (using iptables on linux and netsh on windows) to block unwanted servers.

 ## Can i get banned